 Don’t: Stay up late studying

-Make sure you’re getting a good night’s sleep during the week and whatever extra bit of study you think you’ve missed will be more than made up for by how alert, focused, and ready you are when the actual exam begins.
+Make sure you’re getting a good night’s sleep during the week and whatever extra bit of study you think you’ve missed will be more than made up for by how alert, focused, and ready you are when the exam begins.

 Do: Stay active

-Ok, I know what you’re thinking.
+Okay, I know what you’re thinking.
 Sleep and exercise?
 There are only so many hours in the day!

 Don’t: Forget to ask questions

-Any questions that you’ve been sitting on for a while, that have just come up, or that might even seem a bit silly or insignificant – this is the time to send that email and ask them.
+Any questions you’ve been sitting on for a while, that have just come up, or might even seem a bit silly or insignificant – this is the time to send that email and ask them.
 Your teachers are here to help and will be keen to take advantage of their last chance to do just that.

-Do: Plenty of practice questions
+Do: Plenty of practice papers

-You always know more than you think, so using this week to add to that, rather than giving up altogether, is a worthwhile exercise no matter how desperate the situation seems.
+You always know more than you think, so using this week to add to that, rather than giving up altogether, is a worthwhile exercise, no matter how desperate the situation seems.